Marcos Ambrose

-Marcos Ambrose (born 1 September 1976) is an Australian former racing driver and current Garry Rogers Motorsport competition director.
+Marcos Ross Ambrose (born 1 September 1976) is an Australian former racing driver and current Garry Rogers Motorsport competition director.
 He won the Australian V8 Supercar series' championship in 2003 and 2004.

-In 2006, Ambrose relocated to the United States to pursue racing in NASCAR, starting with the Camping World Truck Series.
+In 2006, Ambrose relocated to the United States to pursue racing in NASCAR, starting with the Craftsman Truck Series.
 He moved up to the Nationwide Series in 2007, and later the Sprint Cup Series in 2008.
-In 2011, he earned his first Cup Series win at Watkins Glen International, becoming the first Australian driver to win in the highest level of NASCAR, and repeated that win in the following year.

-He is known in NASCAR for having won a total of 6 races at Watkins Glen.
-In the Sprint Cup Series he won at the Glen in 2011 and 2012.
-In the Nationwide Series he won 3 races at the Glen in 3 years 2008, 2009 and 2010.
-He won his last race during the 2014 NASCAR Nationwide series at the Glen.
-It was the only race he ran during that season.
+He is known in NASCAR for having won a total of 6 races at Watkins Glen International.
+In the Sprint Cup Series, he won at the Glen in 2011 and 2012, and in the Nationwide Series, he won at the Glen in 2008, 2009, 2010, and 2014.
+He is the first Australian driver to win in the highest level of NASCAR.

 Early life

 Ambrose grew up in Launceston, Tasmania, Australia, the son of another racing driver, Ross Ambrose and was educated at Scotch Oakburn College.
 He began racing karts at the age of ten.
 He won four Tasmanian state junior karting titles and was the Australian karting champion in 1995 in the Clubman Heavy class at the Dubbo circuit in New South Wales.
 He moved into Formula Ford in 1996.
 Ambrose finished second in the Australian Formula Ford championship in 1997.

-In 1998 Ambrose moved to Europe in a bid to reach Formula One, competing in British Formula Ford in 1998 and 1999.
-In 1999 he won the European Formula Ford Championship.
-In 2000 he began the season racing in the French Formula Three Championship, before switching mid-season to the British Formula Three Championship.
+In 1998, Ambrose moved to Europe in a bid to reach Formula One, competing in British Formula Ford in 1998 and 1999.
+In 1999, he won the European Formula Ford Championship.
+In 2000, he began the season racing in the French Formula Three Championship, before switching mid-season to the British Formula Three Championship.

-At the end of 2000 Ambrose did not have the budget to continue in racing in Europe, and returned to Australia.
-In October 2000 he was invited to compete in a Young Guns invitational race held at the Gold Coast Indy 300.
+At the end of 2000.
+Ambrose did not have the budget to continue in racing in Europe, and returned to Australia.
+In October 2000, he was invited to compete in a Young Guns invitational race held at the Gold Coast Indy 300.
 Ambrose won against a host of young drivers in Honda road cars.

 He also represented Australia in the 1996 EFDA Nations Cup at Donington Park in England.